zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.identical.rst

 Configuration
 -------------

-As all other validators also ``Zend\Validator\Identical`` supports the usage of configuration settings as input parameter.
-This means that you can configure this validator with an ``Traversable`` instance.
+As all other validators, ``Zend\Validator\Identical`` also supports the usage of configuration settings as input parameter.
+This means that you can configure this validator with a ``Traversable`` object.

-But this adds one case which you have to be aware.
-When you are using an array as haystack then you should wrap it within an '``token``' key when it could contain only one element.
+There is a case which you should be aware of.
+If you are using an array as token, and it contains a ``'token'`` key, you should wrap it within another ``'token'`` key.
+See the examples below to undestand this situation.

 .. code-block:: php
    :linenos:

+   // This will not validate array('token' => 123), it will actually validate the integer 123
    $valid = new Zend\Validator\Identical(array('token' => 123));
    if ($valid->isValid($input)) {
        // input appears to be valid